 §7.
 Hans Schlüter, Index Libycus: Bibliography of Libya, 1970–1975.
 Vol. I: Titles (Boston, 1975).

 Listed 4,380 entries focusing on the years since 1970 but including references before that which were omitted in the previous volume or in Hill.
 Note that it is actually the second volume of the Index.

 §8.
 Muhammad Alawar, A Concise bibliography of northern Chad and Fezzan in southern Libya (Cambridgeshire, 1983).

 §9.
 Natasha Beschorner, Bibliography of Libya 1970–1990 (London, 1990).

 Compiled as part of a SOAS research project on Libya in the 1990s led by J.A.
 Allan and K.S.
 McLachlan.

 §11.
-Adam Benkato & Christophe Pereira, “An annotated bibliography of Arabic and Berber in Libya” submitted to the journal Libyan Studies (2016).
+Adam Benkato & Christophe Pereira, “An annotated bibliography of Arabic and Berber in Libya” Libyan Studies 47 (2016).

-An attempt at a comprehensive bibliography of studies about Arabic and Berber languages in Libya, organized by region.
-[Draft]
+A comprehensive (up to mid-2016) bibliography of studies about Arabic and Berber languages in Libya, organized by region.
+[PDF]